Dental Hygiene Clinic

 |Panoramic Film (image of entire jaw)||$20|

 LCCC asks patients to please read the clinic’s new patient information pamphlet.
-After a patient’s screening appointment, the clinic dentist or hygiene instructor and the student screener will discuss treatment options.
+After a patient’s free screening appointment, the clinic dentist or hygiene instructor and the student screener will discuss treatment options.
 Multiple appointments may be necessary to complete a patient’s treatment and referrals to other providers may also be recommended to meet a patient’s specific treatment needs.
+Appointments generally last two to three hours as instructors frequently check students' work.

 Notice of Privacy Practices